 Machine learning solutions can promote inventory planning activities as they are good at dealing with demand forecasting and supply planning.
 AI-powered demand forecasting tools provide more accurate results than traditional demand forecasting methods (ARIMA, exponential smoothing, etc) engineers use in manufacturing facilities.
 These tools enable businesses to manage inventory levels better so that cash-in-stock and out-of-stock scenarios are less likely to happen.

 AI powered software can help organizations optimize processes to achieve sustainable production levels.
 Manufacturers can prefer AI-powered process mining tools to identify and eliminate bottlenecks in the organization’s processes.
 For instance, timely and accurate delivery to a customer is the ultimate goal in the manufacturing industry.
 However, if the company has several factories in different regions, building a consistent delivery system is difficult.
-By using an AI-powered process mining tool such as QPR’s ProcessAnalyzer, manufacturers can compare the performance of different regions down to individual process steps, including duration, cost, and the person performing the step.
-They streamline processes and identify where the bottlenecks are so that manufacturers can take action.
+By using an process mining tool, manufacturers can compare the performance of different regions down to individual process steps, including duration, cost, and the person performing the step.
+These insights help streamline processes and identify where the bottlenecks are so that manufacturers can take action.

 If you still have questions on how AI revolutionizing the manufacturing industry, don’t hesitate to contact us: